0dragosh/mailqtt/README.md

 My usecase is a standard way of fetching events out of IP cameras that don't support ONVIF events, Reolink, in particular.

+Even though you might not see a recent release, this piece of software is maintained since I run it in my homelab and I rely on it.

 ## Run it

 1. Create venv and activate it.